DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model

-\paragraph{Multimodal LLM.} Building on the powerful pretrained LLM weights, such as PaLM \citep{chowdhery2022palm,driess2023palm}, LLaMA \citep{touvron2023llama,touvron2023llama2}, and Vicuna \citep{peng2023instruction}, multimodal LLMs aim to handle multiple types of input beyond text.
-Blip \citep{li2022blip,li2023blip} leverages Q-formers to project multimodal input into the text space, while others \citep{li2023llava,luo2023valley} simply train a fully connected layer as the projector.
-Multimodal LLMs have been widely applied to various tasks, such as image understanding \citep{li2023blip,liu2023visual}, video understanding \citep{luo2023valley,zhang2023video,wang2023chatvideo,zhu2023minigpt,li2023videochat}, medical diagnosis \citep{li2023llava,karabacak2023embracing}, and embodied AI \citep{chowdhery2022palm,driess2023palm,brohan2023rt,liang2023code}, etc. Our task is closely related to video understanding and embodied AI.
+\mypara{Multimodal LLM.} Building on the powerful pretrained LLM weights, such as PaLM \cite{chowdhery2022palm,driess2023palm}, LLaMA \cite{touvron2023llama,touvron2023llama2}, and Vicuna \cite{peng2023instruction}, multimodal LLMs aim to handle multiple types of input beyond text.
+Blip \cite{li2022blip,li2023blip} leverages Q-formers to project multimodal input into the text space, while others \cite{li2023llava,luo2023valley} simply train a fully connected layer as the projector.
+Multimodal LLMs have been widely applied to various tasks, such as image understanding \cite{li2023blip,liu2023visual}, video understanding \cite{luo2023valley,zhang2023video,wang2023chatvideo,zhu2023minigpt,li2023videochat}, medical diagnosis \cite{li2023llava,karabacak2023embracing}, and embodied AI \cite{chowdhery2022palm,driess2023palm,brohan2023rt,liang2023code}, etc. Our task is closely related to video understanding and embodied AI.
 DriveGPT4 is inspired by the former to understand input video data and the latter to predict control signals.
-Among these works, only a few focus on autonomous driving-related tasks \citep{fu2023drive,wu2023language,drivelm2023}.
-DriveLikeHuman \citep{fu2023drive} can only handle simple simulation scenes, limiting its real-world applicability.
-NuPrompt \citep{wu2023language} focuses on object tracking for vehicle perception but does not consider end-to-end driving or vehicle action reasoning.
-DriveLM \citep{drivelm2023} is the most similar work to ours.
-However, it can only predict high-level plans (e.g., go straight, turn left), which is insufficient for our task.
-To the best of our knowledge, no existing paper shares our exact scope: leveraging LLMs for interpretable end-to-end autonomous driving.
+Among these works, only a few focus on autonomous driving-related tasks \cite{fu2023drive,wu2023language,sima2023drivelm}.
+DriveLikeHuman \cite{fu2023drive} can only handle simple simulation scenes, limiting its real-world applicability.
+NuPrompt \cite{wu2023language} focuses on object tracking for vehicle perception but does not consider end-to-end driving or vehicle action reasoning.
+DriveLM \cite{sima2023drivelm} is a large benchmark for driving scene understanding.